ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 we will have you start up the local Hyperledger Fabric network so that we can build our smart contract on top of it.
-In this lab, we have you deploy to a local network that is running on your laptop, but you can also connect the IBM Blockchain Platform VSCode extension to either your IBM Blockchain Platform network running in the IBM Cloud or your IBM Blockchain Platform on IBM Cloud Private network on-premises.
+In this lab, we have you deploy to a local network that is running on your laptop, but you can also connect the IBM Blockchain Platform VSCode Extension to either your IBM Blockchain Platform network running in the IBM Cloud or your IBM Blockchain Platform network running on your own premises.
 Below is a breakdown of Part 1 of our lab:

 -   Start up a Blockchain Network
     :      We must make sure that all levels of software (docker, node, npm, docker-compose and yo) are at the correct level before we start building our smart contract.
-Then, we will install the IBM Blockchain Platform extension that will allow us to create and develop our smart contract.
+Then, we will install the IBM Blockchain Platform Extension that will allow us to create and develop our smart contract.
 Once we have done that, we will then start up the Hyperledger Fabric network, which will consist of a certificate authority (CA), Solo